 As the digital marketing world continues to focus on the overall performance of marketing ROI the importance of multi-channel attribution analysis into digital marketing budget planning has never been higher.
 The need for granular level data continues to grow which leads to the question; do all platforms provide the required data?
 How do you know if the data being provided is valid?
 For example, through the monitoring and management of tracking links digital marketers can know on the most granular level the performance of a link within a social post (e.g. paid vs organic) or the influence of a marketing link within an email.
 The centralizing of results of multiple platforms is not only helpful but necessary in order to fully comprehend the performance across the campaign.

 ClickMeter is a scalable digital marketing analytics solution that provides digital marketers with the ability to manage and monitor the performance of their marketing campaigns through the use of tracking links.
 Across the digital marketing spectrum, ClickMeter provides the transparency digital marketers need with real-time analytics in one central platform.
-With month to month billing, ClickMeter is a cost-efficient tool digital marketers can use as a check and balance system.
+With a month to month billing, ClickMeter is a cost-efficient tool digital marketers can use as a check and balance system.
 Through the value-add portfolio of tools (conversion tracking, reTargeting, the ability to edit the destination link, redirect based on country, etc..)
-ClickMeter provides digital marketers with the resources to optimize and increase their click through and conversion rates while monitoring the and validating the performance metrics of their service providers.
+ClickMeter provides digital marketers with the resources to optimize and increase their click through and conversion rates while monitoring and validating the performance metrics of their service providers.